 Identified non-signatories or ‘free-rider’ industries are subject to the National Environment Protection Measure for Used Packaging Materials which is implemented in WA by the Department of Environment and Conservation through the Environmental Protection (NEPM-UPM) Regulation 2007.
 This is to ensure Covenant industry signatories are not exposed to unfair competition from brand owners who choose not to sign the Covenant.

 Projects 2012 - 2013

-An encouraging aspect of the glass recycling proposal by the ROEROC group is the intent of the local councils themselves to utilise the crushed, recycled glass in civil infrastructure works.
+An encouraging aspect of the glass recycling proposal by the Roe Regional Organisation of Councils group is the intent of the local councils themselves to utilise the crushed, recycled glass in civil infrastructure works.
 The creation of local markets for recycled materials in regional WA is important to the economic feasibility of setting up recycling schemes.

-Under its responsibilities to the Covenant, the Department of Environment Regulation surveys Government agencies on their recycling performances.
-Through the survey it promotes sustainable procurement policies and away-from-home recycling across Government.
+Under its responsibilities to the Covenant, the Department of Water and Environmental Regulation surveys government agencies on their recycling performances.
+Through the survey it promotes sustainable procurement policies and away-from-home recycling across government.

 The commitments of Western Australia are detailed in an Action Plan that is reported upon on an annual basis.

-For further information contact the secretariat and view the dedicated website...
-Australian Packaging Covenant.
+For further information see the Australian Packaging Covenant website.